MCEmperor/cobalt/README.md

 directory, but is intended for test programs to be run.

 When the targets are being built, a `target` directory is created, with a few folders to store intermediate artifacts.
-For instance, for each program being built, the `copybook-dependencies` directory contains a file containing a list with copybook filenames on which the program depends.
+For instance, for each program being built, the `copybookdependencies` directory contains a file containing a list with copybook filenames on which the program depends.
 This is necessary in order to determine whether the source file should be recompiled.
 The `objects` subdirectory contains all compiled programs.